leobudima/elogii-blog/content/saas-delivery-management-software-the-definitive-guide.md

 Our solution is a delivery management platform.
 We’re based in the United Kingdom, where we also own and operate a [**local delivery in London**](https://brisqq.com/) that runs on eLogii.

-Even though we’re relatively new to the game, our end-to-end cloud-based solution is already helping companies all over, like [**Angel Organics**](https://angelicorganics.com/) (Ilinois, USA) who said:
+Even though we’re relatively new to the game, our end-to-end cloud-based solution is already helping companies all over, like [**Angelic Organics**](https://angelicorganics.com/) (Ilinois, USA) who said:

-_“Elogii provides more than just an efficient route, it has all the customer and driver support tools you can ask for and that is why we chose this over the alternative products.”_
+> _“Elogii provides more than just an efficient route, it has all the customer and driver support tools you can ask for and that is why we chose this over the alternative products.”_

 And that’s exactly right.
 We can boast of having 59 separate features that can cater to small businesses equally well as it does to large logistics operations like [**Unimasters**](https://elogii.com/news/unimasters-chooses-elogii-to-introduce-route-optimisation/).

 Add to that a reasonable starting price of $159.00/month and a [**14-day free trial**](https://elogii.com/book-demo), and you get a quality SaaS delivery management software solution that can outshine even the biggest brands on the market.

 Of course, there are countless other SaaS-based solutions, including, like [**OnFleet**](https://onfleet.com/), [**Maxoptra**](https://maxoptra.com/), and [**Routific**](https://routific.com/) (to name a few).

 ## Benefits of SaaS delivery management solutions